NYC-Camp/nyc-camp-2015/README.md

 `bundle install`

-The following step is needed because Drupal does not like the .info files:
+**Warning** some of the dependencies that get installed in the node_modules and .vendor directories contain .info files, Drupal does not like this **especially** when clearing your cache.
+To mitigate this run (from the nyc_theme directory):
 `find ./node_modules ./.vendor -name "*.info" -delete`

 Each time you want to start local development, run